NYPL/drb-etl-pipeline/README.md

 - `--startDate` Also used with the `custom` ingest setting, sets a start point for a period to query or ingest records
 - `--limit` Limits the total number of rows imported in a single process
 - `--offset` Skips the first `n` rows of an import process
+- `--singleRecord` Accepts a single record identifier for the current process and imports that record only.
+Setting this will ignore `ingestType`, `limit` and `offset`.

 To set up a local environment there is a special process (which is also run when creating a local Kubernetes cluster) to initialize a database and search cluster.
 To set this up run `python main.py --process DevelopmentSetupProcess` which will run a short import process and populate the database with some sample data.